Hustler002/Mini_Projects/README.md

 # Mini_Projects
-This Github Repo contains all my mini Projects i created during the course of learning JS
+This Github Repo contains all my mini Projects which I created during the course of learning JS.